Wednesday, January 31, 2018

 CONNECTION SUMMARY

 On April 29, 1878, Rogers Park was incorporated as a village in Illinois governed by six trustees.
 At one time, West Ridge was adjoined with neighboring Rogers Park, but it seceded to become its own village in 1890 over a conflict concerning park districts (known as the Cabbage War) and taxes.
-Rogers Park was annexed to Chicago on April 4, 1893, along with West Ridge, each becoming one of Chicago's 77 communities.
+Rogers Park and West Ridge were annexed to Chicago on April 4, 1893, each becoming one of Chicago's 77 communities.

 THE ENTIRE STORY

-Rogers Park originated when the 1816 Treaty of St. Louis was signed by the tribes of the Chippewa, Ottawa, and Potawatomi Indians, stating they were to cede a 20 mile wide and 70 miles long strip of land to the United States, which connected Chicago and Lake Michigan with the Illinois River.
-The northern Indian Boundary Line ran west by southwest, from what is now Rogers Avenue from Lake Michigan through what is now Indian Boundary Park in the West Ridge community and eventually to the Des Plaines River.
+Rogers Park originated when the 1816 Treaty of St. Louis was signed by the tribes of the Chippewa, Ottawa, and Potawatomi Indians.
+The treaty stated that the tribes were to cede a 20-mile-wide and 70-mile-long strip of land to the United States, which connected Chicago and Lake Michigan with the Illinois River.
+The northern Indian Boundary Line ran west by southwest, from Rogers Avenue from Lake Michigan through what is now Indian Boundary Park in the West Ridge community and eventually to the Des Plaines River.

 CLICK THE MAP FOR AN ENLARGED VIEW